For many policyholders and carriers, gathering the right information can be a tedious process.

 Self inspection technology allows the policyholder to take pictures of smoke detectors, sinks, home exteriors and other insurable assets.
-This allows the insured to directly upload images to a cloud-based file location and attach to a policy.
+This allows the insured to directly upload images to a cloud-based file location and attach to a policy within cloud insurance software.
 Underwriters are able to review the data collected from the app for approval.

 Without self inspections, the responsibility and power to complete the inspection is in the hands of the TPA, a vendor who comes into the mix.
 Instead, with an app such as Livegenic, self inspections shorten the cycle of time, allows companies to get claims checks out faster, allow carriers to provide better customer satisfaction and saves money for the insured, all while bringing your company’s most important data into a single solution with WaterStreet Company’s robust API.